Best Car Air Beds: Our Top Picks for Back Seat Comfort

 - Under $30: There is a variety of durable, versatile air beds for cars at this minimal price range.
 The beds are made out of eco-friendly PVC material and are designed for use in most cars and SUVs.
 These waterproof air beds often come with pillows/a pump and can be used for camping, in the pool, or on the beach.

 - $30-$60: This price range is the sweet spot if you’re looking for a practical car inflatable mattress.
 Most beds for compact cars and sedans are made of high-quality materials and are designed to last.
 Most air beds are shipped with a 12-volt pump, so you don’t have to purchase it separately.

-- $60 and above: The air beds available at this price range are either larger or offer more features such as better folding combinations.
+- $60 and up: The air beds available at this price range are either larger or offer more features such as better folding combinations.
 Expect to spend more on a durable SUV air mattress, with a greater choice of colors and designs.

 Most inflatable mattresses are made of synthetic plastic, which is slippery and may have an odor.
 Manufacturers use flocked materials to shield the user from the discomfort this may cause.
 You can opt for a mattress with a flocked top or even memory foam top if you’re sensitive to the feel and smell of plastic or just want additional comfort.

 When you are laying down to sleep in your back seat car bed, small pillows go a long way for added comfort.
 These are commonly included in air bed sets and are made of the same materials as the mattress.
 You’ll want to cover the pillows with a sheet or cloth since they can be uncomfortable otherwise.